mujakzs/InventoryManagementSystem/README.md

 * InventoryManagement.WebAPI → The Backend/Data Server
 * InventoryManagement.WebUI → The Server Host
 * InventoryManagement.WebUI.Client → The Frontend Client (WASM)

+* Analogy
+  * WebUi (host) = restaurant building, utilities, and front counter (power, kitchen wiring, security).
+It orchestrates and serves.
+  * WebUi.Client (browser) = dining area and menu tablet where customers interact.
+  * Shared RCL = a furniture supplier that provides tables and chairs both the host and client use.
 ---

 ## 🎯 Summary